Pavel-Kravchenko/ORF_finder/README.md

 ## Before you start

-Make sure that you have installed Python 3.6 or upper https://www.python.org/
+Make sure that you have installed Python 3.6 or upper https://www.python.org/ and matplotlib https://matplotlib.org/2.2.0/users/installing.html

 ## Getting started